galminyana/galminyana.github.io/Assignment05-1.md

   0x555555558080 <code+32>:	"/bin/ls -l"
   (gdb)
   ```
 9. Now we define a `hook-stop` to follow up the values of **RSP** and **RSI** as this last one is the register that still does not have the right value before the syscall.
-Now have to `stepi` blind as `gdb` does not show the instruction when disassembles:
+Now have to `stepi` blindly as `gdb` does not show the instruction when disassembles:

 ```asm
 (gdb) define hook-stop
 Type commands for definition of "hook-stop".